The Competition And Consumer Act

 The Competition and Consumer Act 2010 (Act) regulates competition by firms in the Australian marketplace.
-Among other things, it deals with:
+It deals with:

 The Act also contains regulations for specific industries such as telecommunications, gas and electricity.

-Significant civil penalties apply for contravening these provisions of the Act.
-For corporation, the penalties are up to the greater of $10 million or 3 times the total value of the benefits obtained (or 10% of the annual turnover of the corporation if the court cannot determine the total value of benefits).
-For individuals the penalties are up to $500,000.
+Significant civil penalties apply for contravening these provisions of the Act – up to $10 million for corporations and $500,000 for individuals.
 There are parallel criminal offences and civil penalty provisions relating to cartel conduct.
 Enforcement proceedings are brought by the ACCC or, in the case of criminal proceedings, the Director of Public Prosecutions, in the Federal Court.

 There are specific prohibitions on making or giving effect to a contract, arrangement or understanding